There is a range of NHS services on your doorstep.

 - plasters and a thermometer.

-For further advice about self-care at home click here.
+For further advice about self-care at home click here to visit the Self Care Forum.

 NHS 111 – This is a free to call service which will help you when you need to access medical help fast but NOT AN EMERGENCY.
 It is available 24 hours a day, 7 days a week to help you access local urgent health care services.
 Call free on '111'.